skai-x/elastic-training/README.md

 ### Elastic training with PriorityClass

-We introduce how to train with Kubeflow MPIJob and PriorityClass in this section.
+We introduce how to train with Kubeflow MPIJob with PriorityClass in this section.

 #### Prepare training script